 The most common cockroaches here in Austin are German cockroaches and American cockroaches, so let’s talk a little bit about them first.

-Understanding and Identifying German and American Cockroaches
+Understanding and Identifying Cockroaches

 Did you know there are 55 different species of cockroaches found in America?
 Probably not.
 Why?
 Because most people will only ever come into contact with a few of them: Oriental, Turkestan, smoky brown, brown banded and the aforementioned German and American varieties.